-What makes these 5 reasonably-flexible "golden" rules so important, is that they cut through all the confusion over how to eat, regardless of whether you eat the Nutrient Rich Superfood Eating Style, Nutritarian, Vegan, Clean or Vegetarian, Paleo, etc.
+What makes thee 5 “golden” rules of healthy eating so important is that they cut through all the confusion over what is the healthiest way to eat, regardless of how you are eating right now.

-We just think it is essential to get specific and have some universal guidelines for "healthy eating".
-You don't have to be perfect.
-At the end of the day, it all comes down to how "nutrient rich" you're eating—and that's not only about what you eat, but also about what you aren't eating anymore in any significant amounts.
-The golden rules are essentially how to best fuel and build your body.
+At the end of the day, it all comes down to how “nutrient rich” you’re eating—and that’s not only about what you eat, but also about what you aren’t eating in any significant amounts.
+The golden rules will introduce you healthy eating.

 So here they are…

 GOLDEN RULE#1: Eat what your body needs to function and perform well.
 What you eat should provide the vast array of micronutrients, including water, fiber, vitamins, minerals and phytochemicals, real food carbohydrate, health- promoting protein and essential fat, all of which your body needs to function.
 These nutrients are not optional unless you want to compromise your health and your body’s ability to perform.

 GOLDEN RULE #2: Limit or eliminate what your body does not need from food.
 That means nutrient – poor animal protein, cholesterol, saturated fat, refined and added salt, oil and sugar and of course unnatural chemicals like additives, preservative and dyes.